GoogleCloudPlatform/python-docs-samples/iot/api-client/manager/README.rst

                             device.
         set-config          Patch the device to add an RSA256 public key to the device.
+        set-iam-permissions
+                            Sets IAM permissions for the given registry to a single role/member.

     optional arguments:
       -h, --help            show this help message and exit